This article explains Datto's process for detecting ransomware and what you should do if you suspect a machine is

 However, as with any prediction, some ransomware alerts may be false positives because a legitimate program on a local machine may be updating files in an uncharacteristic or unexpected way.
 Datto expects a small number of false positives while we refine our algorithm.
 You can report false-positives

 Future releases are planned to address the need to confirm an infection instantly as well as reporting a false positive.
 The goal is for willing partners to help us improve the engine over time, lower the percentage of false positives, and to help us to stay ahead of ransomware developers

 Seven Steps for Finding Ransomware

 - Run Backup Insights.
 Since ransomware detection runs with every backup, you can open Backup Insights to see if files with unusual extensions have been recently added to the device or if Microsoft Office files are suddenly missing.

 - Boot the device or access it remotely.
 Often infected machines will boot with a window telling you who to contact and how long you have.
 If you don't have remote access to the server or don't want to connect to it or interrupt end users, you have two other options:

-- Spin up a VM of the Server on the Datto and browse the root folders of the OS volume
+- Start a virtualization of the impacted server on your Datto appliance and browse the root folders of the OS volume

 As a last resort, if a particular agent persistently false-alerts for ransomware (with no apparent infection upon inspection) you can disable detection for that particular agent from the Configure Agent Settings page of the Datto appliance.
 You should only do this as a last-resort.